 writing, while much more challenging, is terrific once I get going -

 that's the hard part.
-And I love revising.
+And I love the researching and revising.

 • Why do you do history books?